Madour/LDtk-SFML-Game/README.md

 # LDtk-SFML-Game

-A little project showing how to use LDtk with SFML to render levels
+A little project to show how to use LDtkLoader with SFML to render LDtk levels and create a simple topdown game.

+- [x] Performant level layers rendering using sf::VertexArray
+- [x] Player movement
+- [x] Camera following the player
+- [x] Simple AABB collisions
+- [x] **In game reload of the LDtk world**

-You are free to use this code in your project (especially the `TileMap` class) to render LDtk levels.
+You are free to use this code in your own game (especially the `TileMap` class).

 ### Dependencies